devopsext/telegraf/plugins/inputs/procstat/README.md

   ## Field name prefix
   # prefix = ""

+  ## Limit metrics.
+Allow to gather only very basic metrics for process.
+Default values is false.
+  # limit_metrics = true

+  ## If set to 'true', every gather interval, for every PID in scope, the cmdline & name tags will be updated (this produce additional CPU load).
+  # update_process_tags = false

   ## Add PID as a tag instead of a field; useful to differentiate between
   ## processes whose tags are otherwise the same.
 Can create a large number
   ## of series, use judiciously.